mlflow/mlflow/docs/source/projects.rst

   When the MLflow project is run, Docker attempts to pull the image from the specified registry.
   The system executing the MLflow project must have credentials to pull this image from  the specified registry.

-  .. rubric:: Example 4: Using a prebuilt image
+  .. rubric:: Example 4: Build a new image

   .. code-block:: yaml